Session Type(s): Training

 This session will guide you in the basic to intermediate, with some tidbits of advance strategies for using Twitter to promote campaigns of every type.
 We’ll discuss awareness/issue campaigns that educate the public; media campaigns that challenge the mainstream press; promotional campaigns that advocate great art, people and projects; and electoral campaigns that require hardcore results.
 We’ll focus on winning tactics and strategies, using case studies and solid measurement.

 Beth brings 20+ years of communication and marketing background to politics where she has consulted for numerous House campaigns, non profits and unions.
-Beth often can be found conducting trainings about digital strategy for the New Organizing Institute, clients and conferences like PA Progressive Summit and Netroots Nation.
+Beth travels the country doing 2 and 3 day digital organizing trainings and working with clients on implementing a digital strategy that respects their organizational goals.
 As a contributing blogger at epolitics.com and avid activist, Beth shares her knowledge to help the progressive movement use digital with offline to win.
 In her downtime she can be found at the nearest shoe store, a Nats game or country concert.

 Other sessions: Social Media Strategy for Advocacy